zzzarius/nord-security-homework-assignment/README.md

 ## Setup

 - `cp .env.example .env` and fill out the variables
-- `npx playwright install` to be able to test locally
+- run `npx playwright install` to be able to run e2e tests locally

 ## 🧞 Commands